ABCnews.com.co

-In October 2017, ABCnews.com.co was shut down, and its domain expired a few days later.
+In October 2017, a month after Horner's death, ABCnews.com.co was shut down, and its domain expired a few days later.

+While the .co in the spoofed domain name resembles the common second-level domain, it is actually the country code top-level domain for Colombia.

 Examples of fake news stories

 ABCnews.com.co promulgated stories about prominent figures and organizations, including: